Georgia national football team: History

+20th century

+Football was introduced to Georgia by English sailors in early 20th century.
+British ships that docked at the harbors of Poti and Batumi frequently hosted football matches among their crew, attracting the attention of Lelo burti players, who quickly embraced and adapted the sport.
+While the exact date of the first football match in Georgia remains uncertain, football was first mentioned in the Georgian press in 1890.

+From 1923 to 1990, Georgian football players were part of the USSR national team, with two of them, Murtaz Khurtsilava and Aleksandre Chivadze, serving as captains at different times.
+During the early Soviet era, Georgia competed in the Trans-Caucasian Championship, hosting the 1926 edition.
+Georgia's first game came against Azerbaijan in Tbilisi, losing 4–2 in Tbilisi.
+The Georgian SSR's first win came in their second game, beating Armenia 7–0.
+Georgia would later host the 1927 and 1928 editions of the Trans-Caucasian Championship, winning the latter edition after a 5–1 and 6–0 win over Armenia and Azerbaijan respectively.
+After a six year hiatus, Georgia played in the 1934 competition in Azerbaijan, before once against hosting the 1935 Trans-Caucasian Championship, winning it once again.

+During this period, the USSR national team included players from various Soviet republics, including Georgian SSR.
+Georgian players made significant contributions to the team, with several becoming key figures and achieving notable success, such as Slava Metreveli scoring in the 1960 European Nations' Cup final.
+One of the most famous Georgian footballers who played for the USSR national team was Murtaz Khurtsilava, who captained the team and played a crucial role in the 1966 FIFA World Cup, where the USSR finished in fourth place.
+Another prominent player was Vitaly Daraselia, known for his performances in the 1980s, along with David Kipiani, Ramaz Shengelia and Vladimir Gutsaev.

-The history of the Georgia national football team began in 1990, when the team played their first international match against Lithuania, the first country to accept an invitation.
-The match was held on 27 May 1990 at national stadium.
+Following Soviet rule in Georgia, the contemporary history of the Georgia national football team began in 1990, when the team played their first international match against Lithuania, the first country to accept an invitation.
+The match was held on 27 May 1990 at the national stadium.
 Georgia were coached by Givi Nodia.
 The friendly match ended in a 2–2 draw.
 This was the only match prior to the declaration of independence on 9 April 1991.
 Soon afterwards the team played another friendly match against Moldova.

 The Georgian Football Federation became a member of both UEFA and FIFA in 1992, enabling Georgia to play competitive matches.
 The first of these came in September 1994, a 1–0 defeat to Moldova as part of the qualifiers for Euro 1996.
 Georgia finished third in their group, ahead of Moldova, Wales and Albania, but seven points behind second-placed qualifier Bulgaria.

-Georgia failed to qualify for 1998 FIFA World Cup in France, obtaining 10 points and finishing in fourth place, level on points with Poland.
-At this time Georgia reached forty-second place in the FIFA World Ranking.
+Georgia failed to qualify for the 1998 World Cup in France, obtaining 10 points and finishing in fourth place, level on points with Poland.
+At this time Georgia reached 42nd place in the FIFA World Ranking.